dolmagrg123/Array101/README.md

 # Array101
-Learning array101 for leetcode
+Learning array101 from leetcode

-This is the codes I learnt in leetcode Intro to array course
+Solution to the problems while practicing in leetcode.com